VLIIlyin/JWD/Figures/readme.txt

 PreProcessor works with points before creation of object and check if points are equals.
 PostProcessor works with figures.
 Return true if figure is valid.

+Updated implementation.
+Added new factory classes for figures with post/pre processors.
+Added new interface with can work with collection of figures (create, update, delete).

 Libraries used in this project: log4j-api-2.14.0.jar log4j-core-2.14.0.jar